DevDokus/Redm-PluginBundle/README.md

 to manually change this on every update.

 # Scripts Included
+Note: Not all standalone plugins are up to date with the newest version!! <br>
+DokusCore has the newest version of all these scripts, I would advice to use <br>
+the core instead of the standalones.
+Once I got more time, I will update all <br>
+the standalone.

 - [DevDokus Teleport]( https://github.com/DevDokus/RedM-Teleport)
 - [DevDokus Stores](https://github.com/DevDokus/Redm-Stores)
 - [DevDokus Usable Items](https://github.com/DevDokus/RedM-UsableItems)